swannodette/swannodette.github.com/_posts/2015-01-06-the-false-promise-of-javascript-microlibs.md

 checking to see if there isn't a
 [satisfactory Google Closure module](http://docs.closure-library.googlecode.com/git/index.html) that will get the job done.
-Just the other day I needed a pseudo random number generator for [test.check](https://github.com/clojure/test.check), Closure did not [disappoint](http://docs.closure-library.googlecode.com/git/class_goog_testing_PseudoRandom.html).
+Just the other day I needed a pseudorandom number generator for [test.check](https://github.com/clojure/test.check), Closure did not [disappoint](http://docs.closure-library.googlecode.com/git/class_goog_testing_PseudoRandom.html).